awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-authentication-flow.md

 ## Client\-side authentication flow<a name="amazon-cognito-user-pools-client-side-authentication-flow"></a>

-The following process works for user client\-side apps that you create with the [AWS Mobile SDK for Android, AWS Mobile SDK for iOS, or AWS SDK for JavaScript](https://aws.amazon.com/mobile/resources/):
+The following process works for user client\-side apps that you create with [AWS Amplify](https://docs.amplify.aws/lib/auth/getting-started/) or the [AWS SDKs](http://aws.amazon.com/developer/tools/)\.

 1. The user enters their user name and password into the app\.